Komodo Dragons & Indonesia

 You could FEEL and SEE the currents working beneath the surface.

-Snorkeling gear on, jumped IN at Manta Point, where the waters swirl around a rock - creating a sort of jet stream for fish and plankton.
-We were flowing WITH the strong current, and the mantas came towards us, huge mouths wide open, feeding on plankton.
+We were being carried along with the current, and the mantas came towards us, huge mouths wide open, feeding on the plankton.

 Dozens of them.